graeme-lockley/bendu-lang/docs/scenarios.md

 ## Unit

-The `Unit` type is a type with a single value, `()`.
+The `Un it` type is a type with a single value, `()`.
 It is used to represent the absence of a value.

 ```bendu-repl
 > ()